Four (4) Parts

 1. Select an Agent

-This is often referred to as the medical power of attorney portion that requires the principal to select an agent to represent their healthcare decisions.
-The agent may ONLY act if the principal cannot make decisions for themselves due to being incapacitated.
+The agent may only act on behalf of the principal in a medical power of attorney if they cannot make decisions for themselves.
 The agent should understand the wishes of the principal and always keep their best interests in mind when making decisions.

 2. Decide the Powers